mohitpai/journey-optimizer.en/help/using/campaigns/api-triggered-campaigns.md

 Available channels for API-triggered campaigns are Email, SMS and Push messages.

+>[!NOTE]
+>
+>As of now, Rapid delivery is not not supported for push notification API-triggered campaigns.

 ## Create an API-triggered campaign {#create}

 ### Configure and activate the campaign {#create-activate}